itbh-at/keycloak/README.md

    - This script assumed you have [keycloak repository](https://github.com/keycloak/keycloak) cloned locally alongside this project's folder.
 3. There will be syntax error after the generation (the generator is old and lack of maintainence):

-   1. It mistakenly generate this at ln 316:
+   1. It mistakenly generate syntax error at ln 316:

    ```'dart'
    abstract class KeycloakInstance<TPromise extends dynamic /*'native'|dynamic*/, undefined> {